 What does the ICA Secretariat do?

-The ICA has a small Secretariat office in Abidjan, Cote D’Ivoire – housed within the African Development Bank.
-This small Secretariat office is where we work on activities to promote resource mobilization for four infrastructure sectors: Water, Energy, Transport and ICT.
+The ICA has a Secretariat office in Abidjan, Cote D’Ivoire – housed within the African Development Bank.
+This Secretariat office is where we work on activities to promote resource mobilization for four infrastructure sectors: Water, Energy, Transport and ICT.

 We have member "champions" for each sector.
 For example, Germany champions the water platform and has a full-time representative in the Secretariat office.
 The European Investment Bank and the Japan International Cooperation Agency champion the transport platform - and there are full time representatives from both of those organizations at the Secretariat office.
 The United States champions the energy platform and works via a virtual work group in the United States.